 What is Climara?

-Climara is a skin patch that contains estradiol, a form of estrogen.
-Estradiol is a female sex hormone that regulates many processes in the body.
+Climara is a skin patch that contains an estrogen called estradiol.
+Estrogens are female sex hormones produced by the ovaries.
+Estrogens are necessary for many processes in the body.

-Climara may increase your risk of developing a condition that may lead to uterine cancer.
-Your doctor may prescribe a progestin while you are using Climara, to help lower this risk.
+Estradiol may increase your risk of developing a condition that may lead to uterine cancer.
+Your doctor may prescribe a progestin to help lower this risk.
 Report any unusual vaginal bleeding right away.

 Climara should not be used to prevent heart disease, stroke, or dementia, because this medicine may actually increase your risk of developing these conditions.

 To make sure Climara is safe for you, tell your doctor if you have:

 risk factors for coronary artery disease (such as diabetes, lupus, smoking, being overweight, having high blood pressure or high cholesterol, having a family history of coronary artery disease, or if you have had a hysterectomy);

 a history of jaundice caused by pregnancy or birth control pills;